Disclaimer: This is Untrue.

 *

-"Kievan Rus' in Wikipedia"
+"Kievan Rus' on Wikipedia"

 https://en.wikipedia.org/wiki/Kievan_Rus%27

 around Kiev after the fall of Khazaria.
+One character, called "Ephraim son," appears in a

-the Lost Tribes of Israel,
+document and may evoke associations with the Lost Tribes of Israel,

 *